anthonypiazza/Sprint-Challenge-Redux-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+Actions - actions are packets of info that are dispatched to reducers when an action creator is invoked Reducers - main job is to trigger the UI to re-render with new data when an action is dispatched Store - global state tree for the application

+All global state is stored in the store so only one location holds the global data.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+Application State - is used in multiple components and has to be linked/connected in multiple files Component State - is only needed and only impacts the one component in which it is written.

+When state/data only needs to be used in one component vs many components.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+Redux Thunk allows us to run asynchronous operations in Redux.
+Let's us make API calls using action-creators.

 ## Project Set Up